Zarqa (film): Release

 The film was released on October 17, 1969.
 In 2017, the Lok Virsa Museum, dedicated to keep historical film records screened the film.
 It is recognized as the first diamond jubilee film in the history of Pakistani cinema.
 Primarily known for music blockbuster lyrics from the poems of Habib Jalib, Zarqa filmmakers have reportedly introduced a "propaganda-laden" story in the film.
 By the latter, the film director made controversial attempts when he offered film distribution of Zarqa for the Middle East through Al Fatah, a guerrilla organisation of Palestinian.

 Plot

-The film revolves around an Arabian dancer girl Zarqa who joins Palestinian Liberation Organization and commits suicide aimed at to harm Israeli Army deployed in the State of Palestine.
+The film revolves around an Arabian dancer girl Zarqa who joins Palestine Liberation Organization and commits suicide aimed at to harm Israeli Army deployed in the State of Palestine.
 Film story starts with an old man who addresses a public gathering in 1969 and a group of Palestinian people listens to his story about a woman, Zarqa while a Palestinian leader Shabaan Lutfi recruits the people to the resistance movement.